 2. Track any changes in your own breasts.

 The older you are, the easier it is to do breast self-exams (BSEs), because breasts are less dense, says Dr. Gralow.
-Here are instructions on how to check your own breasts.
+Here are INVALID ARTICLE ID on how to check your own breasts.

 A recent National Cancer Institute study of postmenopausal women found that those who had one to two small drinks a day were 32% more likely to develop the most common type of breast cancer (that with tumors that are positive for both estrogen and progesterone receptors).
 Women who had three or more drinks daily had as high as a 51% increased risk for hormone-sensitive breast cancer.